joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/bitmap-example-animated-spinning-moon.md

 Because only one map image and filter are used in this sample, the map image is only created once, in the `imageLoadComplete()` method (in other words, when the external image finishes loading).
-The map image, named `fisheyeLens`, is created by calling the MoonSphere class’s `createFisheyeMap()` method:
+The map image, named `fisheyeLens`, is created by calling the MoonSphere class's `createFisheyeMap()` method:

     var fisheyeLens:BitmapData = createFisheyeMap(radius);

-Inside the `createFisheyeMap()` method, the map image is actually drawn one pixel at a time using the BitmapData class’s `setPixel()` method.
+Inside the `createFisheyeMap()` method, the map image is actually drawn one pixel at a time using the BitmapData class's `setPixel()` method.
 The complete code for the `createFisheyeMap()` method is listed here, followed by a step-by-step discussion of how it works: